 This area is such a beautiful scenic drive!
 Just sit in awe at all the lonely cacti in the middle of literally nowhere filled with sand dunes and cinder cone volcanoes.

-This is another highlight of our trip as it was so impressive to lay our eyes on!
-The canyon can be seen right off the road, or you can take the seasonal route (accessible by 4 wheel-drive vehicles only) and drive through rugged volcanic tablelands, distinct red rock formations, and sites of ancient Native American Petroglyphs!
+The Mojave Desert’s Red Rock Canyon is an incredible site to lay your eyes upon!
+The canyon can be seen right off the road, or you can take the seasonal route (accessible by 4-wheel-drive vehicles only) and drive through rugged volcanic tablelands, distinct red rock formations, and sites of ancient Native American Petroglyphs!

 The Red Rock Canyon State Park is located right off the 395 and Highway 14 junction.